vazquezap/105_Unit_3/README.md

 # Vizualizing NC Data
-The NC Public Health data demonstrates valuable data where a vizualization may be used.
+The NC Health data demonstrates valuable data where a vizualization may be used.

 The following vizualization shows the percent of uninsured individuals in North Carolina by county, in 2015. https://datawrapper.dwcdn.net/xF1uf/2/